Mom Motivation: Tips for boosting participation and fun in schools

 I spent some time with my kids decorating cookies this week.
 It’s Summer, and I have some activities planned so they don’t spend too much time on devices or watching TV.
 A cookie decorating kit was one of them.
 It was a great way to hang out together for an hour or so on a rainy afternoon.
 Now I have a dozen huge, colorful, heavily sprinkled cookies on my counter.

 BAM!
 I have just encouraged my kids to eat the yummy, healthy dinner I prepared for them before they indulge in their delicious masterpieces.
 Not only that, but the whole cookie decorating experience got them up off the couch to spend time together as a family.
 I like to call that “Mom Motivation.”

 Don’t we all need a little added inspiration sometimes?

-As a volunteer with my kids’ school PTO, that motivation often takes many forms.
+As a volunteer with my kids’ school PTA, that motivation often takes many forms.
 There are so many ways to give back to schools, whether helping in the classroom, cafeteria, or bus lines, hanging students’ artwork in the halls, or helping to reshelve books in the library.
 There’s nothing better than the feeling you get when you help achieve a goal by serving others.